Maryland handgun licensure law is unconstitutional, US court rules

 Prospective handgun buyers were required to submit fingerprints for a background investigation and take a four-hour-long safety training course.
 They would then wait up to 30 days before undergoing the rest of the usual process to buy a gun.

-Richardson on Tuesday pointed to the 2022 ruling that "effected a sea change in Second Amendment law" when the Supreme Court struck down New York state's limits on carrying concealed handguns outside the home.
+Richardson on Tuesday said the Supreme Court in 2022 "effected a sea change in Second Amendment law" when it struck down New York state's limits on carrying concealed handguns outside the home.
 The test set out under that ruling has led to a series of court decisions striking down federal and state restrictions on firearms.

 Maryland had said its law mirrored historical limitations on "dangerous" people owning firearms.
 But Richardson said no historical laws worked by "preemptively depriving all citizens of firearms to keep them out of dangerous hands."